korginc/AppStoreConnectTools/README.md

 This script works in conjunction with:
 - `createPricePointID.py`: Generates price point IDs
 - `getItemIds.py`: Fetches app and IAP IDs from App Store Connect

-## Security

-- All sensitive credentials are stored in the `.env` file
-- The `.env` file is excluded from version control
-- JWT tokens are automatically generated and expire after 20 minutes
-- Private keys are stored securely and accessed via environment variables

 ## License